amirkhodaei1/django_advance_blog/README.md

 black .

-and verify that the Docker environment can start successfully.
+and verify that the Docker environment starts successfully.

 ---

 📜 License

-This project is released under the MIT License.

-See:

-LICENSE

-for the complete license text.
+See the repository's ""LICENSE"" (LICENSE) file for the project's licensing terms.

 ---